jackieldesign/CODEWORDS/Week06/readme.md

 ## PSEUDOCODE
 ```
 START

   SET spiralSize = 0
   INPUT spiral sentence

   IF user presses "in" THEN
     INCREMENT spiralSize

   IF spiralSize > 800 THEN
     *stop INCREMENT*
-    print prompt
-    "Press "out" to exhale"
+    PRINT "Press "out" to exhale"

   IF user presses "out" THEN
     *DECREMENT spiralSize*

+  IF spiralSize < 500 THEN
+    shatter spiral

   IF spiralSize = 0 THEN
     INPUT new spiral sentence

+  ENDIF

 LOOP